-Since I acquired an ability to hold a pencil I was creating images at least few hours a day from 4:30 am until the adults found a better task for me to do, but still I thought I am not an artist.
+Since I acquired the ability to hold a pencil I was creating images for at least few hours a day from 4:30 am until the adults found a better task for me to do, but still, I thought I am not an artist.

-It took me over 15 years before I came back to creating images, and I know I will never abandon my love again.
-I work hard to catch up with the lost time – by painting and by looking.
+It took me over 15 years before I came back to creating images, and I know I will never abandon my passion again.
+I work hard to catch up with the lost time – by painting, by looking and by thinking.

 Observing the real world and the world of my dreams, playing perception development games in my head, training how I see things according to what I want to see – these are still my very favourite activities.
 I spend hours ‘just’ looking at the landscape which I find beautiful.
 It’s my

 I spend hours ‘just’ looking at the landscape which I find beautiful.
-It’s my favorite form of meditation and oftentimes I feel like painting what I’ve seen.
-Below is one of the paintings I made after such experience at the polish Baltic coast.
+It’s my favourite form of meditation and oftentimes I feel like painting what I’ve seen.
+Below is one of the paintings I made after such experience at the Polish Baltic coast.

 Oil on canvas 90x 60 cm

 Painted spontaneously from memory after a weekend by the polish coast in May 2017.

 Sometime in October 2016, in the middle of spending another hour in the office in a city jungle of Berlin Mitte, it dawned on me:

 ‘I AM A PAINTER.
 And I will do all that I can to become a great one.’